Skip to Main Content

 James Hickey is a researcher and senior lecturer in geophysics and volcanology at the University of Exeter.
 His research specializes in aiming to better understand active and restless volcanoes, having worked on volcanoes in Japan, Ecuador, Bolivia, the Caribbean, Iceland, and New Zealand, amongst others.
 He was also invited to join the response to the 2021 eruption on La Palma, Canary Islands, Spain.
 James combines his research with a passion for education and science communication, and regularly enjoys engaging in science outreach activities.

 Tommy Hatwell—born in Plymouth, England—has lived, worked, and photographed all over the globe.
-In 2017, he completed his B.A. with honors in commercial photography and soon after was nominated for the prestigious Taylor Wessing Portrait Prize at the National Portrait Gallery in London, also opening his first solo exhibition.
-He shares his passion and knowledge of photography by traveling around the world, offering workshops, and visiting universities.
+In 2017, he completed his B.A. with honors in commercial photography and was shortlisted for the prestigious Taylor Wessing Photographic Portrait Prize at the National Portrait Gallery in London.
+Tommy brings both creative expertise and global experience to his role as both creative instructor and Road Scholar Group Leader.
+Having traveled extensively, he understands the transformative power of cultural exchange and shared learning.

 Dr. Kit Chapman is a science historian and adventurer who has traveled extensively throughout Japan and lived in South Korea.
 An avid enthusiast of Japanese history, particularly the Sengoku period, Dr. Chapman is also a fan of modern Japanese cinema including the films of Akira Kurosawa and Studio Ghibli.
 He has a Ph.D. in the history of science, focused on the atomic bombing of Hiroshima and Nagasaki, and has visited the particle accelerators at RIKEN, based just outside Tokyo, where Japanese scientists are currently attempting to create new building blocks of the universe.